OCTOBER IS DOMESTIC VIOLENCE AWARENESS MONTH

 Just a purple ribbon let’s a survivor know that you care and will inspire everyone you see to show support for those who are impacted by domestic violence in our community.

-Join us at Plaza Extra West to donate toiletries, canned goods and other much-needed items from our wish list, and help victims and survivors in crisis, and families in need.
+Join us to donate toiletries, canned goods and other much-needed items from our wish list, and help victims and survivors in crisis, and families in need.
 Thank you for caring!

 Even during the global pandemic, we must continue to raise awareness around this crime that affects us all.
-Share in your circles and join the digital movement to show support for survivors and proclaim that USVI Says NO MORE!
+Share in your circles that the third Thursday is for TBTN, and join the movement to show support for survivors.
+Let’s proclaim, USVI Says NO MORE DV!

-Purple shoes, purple eyeshadow, purple bowtie: a powerful statement!
-Every October, during Domestic Violence Awareness Month, the National Network to end Domestic Violence hosts a national Week of Action.
-Each day during the #NNEDVWeekofAction, we join NNEDV in encouraging individuals, advocates and communities to take action and help end domestic violence.
+Purple shoes or purple eyeshadow or a purple bowtie make a powerful awareness statement!
+Every October, during DVAM, the National Network to end Domestic Violence (NNEDV) hosts the National Week of Action.
+We join NNEDV in encouraging individuals, advocates and communities to take action to help end domestic violence.

-Drape your vehicle in purple and join us as we ride through the streets of Christiansted and Frederiksted to promote the end of domestic violence and support for victims and survivors.
+Drape your vehicle in purple and join us as we ride to promote the end of domestic violence and show support for victims and survivors.

 See you on the road!